Apptracktive/AptkAma/README.md

         }
     }

-where TestNotificationTemplate is an example of a notification custom template.
+where TestNotificationTemplate is an example of a notification custom template and GoogleSenderIds your Google project id.
-Then you'll have to configure each platform:

-#### Android

-Add this line BEFORE AptkAmaPluginLoader.Init(configuration, ApplicationContext); :

-	configuration.NotificationHandler = new AptkAmaNotificationHandler();

-where AptkAmaNotificationHandler is the name of your implementation class.

-#### iOS

-Add this line BEFORE AptkAmaPluginLoader.Init(configuration, app); :

-	configuration.NotificationHandler = new AptkAmaNotificationHandler();

-where AptkAmaNotificationHandler is the name of your implementation class.

-Then still in the AppDelegate, add these overrides:
+Also, for notifications to work with iOS, into the AppDelegate, add these overrides:

 	public override void RegisteredForRemoteNotifications(UIApplication application, NSData deviceToken) {